<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 Puritan Blog

-What is RSV?
+What Is RSV?

-RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than 1 year of age in the United States.
+RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than one year of age in the United States.

-RSV in infants and young children
+RSV in Infants and Young Children

 Parents are particularly concerned about the spike in RSV because of its potential severity in infants and young children.
 RSV can be especially severe for children who: